This post may contain affiliate links. Please see our disclosure policy.

 Can I make Christmas tree cinnamon rolls ahead of time?

 Yes, you can shape the trees and refrigerate them overnight.
-When ready to serve, air fry and decorate.
+Then, when you’re ready to serve, simply air fry them and decorate.

 Absolutely!
 Prepare your favorite dough recipe and follow the same shaping and cooking instructions.